Crystal bases and Newton-Okounkov bodies: Schubert and Bott-Samelson varieties

 Take the lexicographic order $t_1 > \ldots > t_N$ on $\z^N$.
-As in Example \ref{ex-Grobner-valuation} the coordinate system $t_1, \ldots, t_N$ gives rise to two different valuations on the field of rational functions $\c(\tilde{X}_\S)$: 1) the lowest term valuation and, 2) the highest term valuation.
-On the other hand, we have a sequence of Schubert varieties From Proposition \ref{prop-main-Bott-Samelson} we see that, as rational functions on $\c(G/B)$, the $t_k$ define a local system of parameters for this sequence of subvarieties.
-The valuation on $\c(G/B)$ corresponding to this sequence and the local system of parameters $t_k$, coincides with the lowest term valuation on $\c(\X_\S)$, via the birational isomorphism $\pi_\S$.
+As in Example \ref{ex-Grobner-valuation} the coordinate system $t_1, \ldots, t_N$ gives rise to two different valuations on the field of rational functions $\c(\tilde{X}_\S)$: (1) the highest term valuation which we denote by $v_\S$, and (2) the lowest term valuation.
+The main result of the paper (Theorem \ref{th-main}) states that { the highest term valuation $v_\S$ restricts to the string parametrization $\iota_\S$.}